Synthetic vs. Real Training Data for Visual Navigation: Methods

 \subsection{Learning from real-world data}

 The real-world-data version of \MethodName was trained with the publicly available topological navigation datasets, specifically RECON~\citep{shahRapidExplorationOpenWorld2022}, GoStanford~\citep{hiroseDeepVisualMPCPolicy2019}, SACSoN~\citep{hirose_sacson_2024}, SCAND~\citep{karnan_socially_2022}, and TartanDrive~\citep{triestTartanDriveLargeScaleDataset2022}.
 The synthetic part of GoStanford was omitted to avoid mixing the real and synthetic data.
 Trajectories, when sampled at \SI{4}{\hertz}, have $\sim1.2M$ image frames.
 We follow the training procedure described by~\citet{shahViNTLargeScaleMultiTask2023} with the difference that we omit the temporal distance prediction.
 To produce training data, pairs of observation and goal images are sampled from the dataset trajectories.
 After sampling a sequence of observations $\mathbf{O}_{t}$, a goal image $S_t$ is picked randomly from the same trajectory, $[l_{min}, \ldots, l_{max}]$ frames in the future from $t$, similar to hindsight relabeling~\citep{ghosh_learning_2021}.
 The $H$ future poses $\mathbf{a}_{gt}$ relative to the current pose of the robot are then used as action labels for training.
 To enable learning across data from heterogeneous robots, the waypoints are normalized by the average waypoint distance of each dataset~\citep{shahGNMGeneralNavigation2023}.
-Where applicable, we used the same parameter values as with simulated training.
-Please see Appendix~\ref{sec:appendix_real_train_details} for the complete training details.
+We used the same training setup as with simulated training, except a smaller batch size of 256 and initial learning rate $5 \times 10^{-4}$.